Kendall’s Tau Rank Correlation Calculator

 What is Kendall’s tau?

 Kendall’s tau is a nonparametric rank correlation coefficient that measures the strength and direction of the association between two variables based on the ordering of their values, not on the raw magnitudes.
-It is especially useful when your variables are ordinal (ranked), when the relationship may be monotonic but not linear, or when outliers and non-normal distributions make Pearson’s correlation less appropriate.
+It is especially useful when your variables are ordinal, when the relationship may be monotonic rather than linear, or when outliers and non-normal distributions make Pearson’s correlation less appropriate.

 Concordant, discordant, and tied pairs

-Kendall’s tau is built from three types of pairwise relationships:
+Kendall’s tau is built from three kinds of pairwise relationships.
+Understanding these categories is the key to understanding the calculator.

 Kendall’s tau-b formula